UVADS/ds5110/agendas/ds5110_agenda_09.md

 Find the relevant installer for your OS
 1. install
 2. modify Environment Variables > System variables > Path
 you will set the path to point to the bin directory.
-For example on windows:
+For example on Windows:
 C:\Program Files\Java\jdk-16\bin